 If you have never tried this sandwich, then you are in for such a treat.
 I’ve told you before that I’m not normally a cold sandwich person, but this baby can compete with the best of paninis!

-Awesome for vegetarians and meat eaters alike, this sammie make a great lunch (the hummus will create a barrier so the bread doesn’t get soggy from the veggies) or dinner, served with a piece of fruit, side salad, or cup of soup.
+Awesome for vegetarians and meat eaters alike, this sandwich will make a great lunch (the hummus will create a barrier so the bread doesn’t get soggy from the veggies) or dinner, served with a piece of fruit, side salad, or cup of soup.
+Enjoy!